aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/istylesheetlist/length/_index.md

 ---
 title: IStyleSheetList.Length
 second_title: Aspose.SVG for .NET API Reference
-description: IStyleSheetList property.
+description: IStyleSheetList Length property.
 The number of StyleSheets in the list.
 The range of valid child stylesheet indices is 0 to length-1 inclusive
 type: docs
 weight: 20
 url: /net/aspose.svg.dom.css/istylesheetlist/length/